Skip to content

 11. Northwest Commission on Colleges and Universities(NWCCU) Approval

-1-2 individuals will be asked to present proposals at the marked committee meetings.
+* 1-2 individuals will be asked to present proposals at the marked committee meetings and should be the same individuals listed in the Coursedog proposal.